 Many henna companies have huge freezers where they store their henna powder.
 It's a myth that frozen henna gives it more shelf life.

 But in reality, you don't need to store your henna in a freezer.
-Treat it like a flowering powder that can survive outside in the atmosphere.
+Have it like a flowering powder that can survive outside in the atmosphere.

 How about the henna powder that is left after usage?